AaronKutch/specialized-div-rem/README.md

-**Specialized Division and Remainder Algorithms** Currently, only one alternative form of long division is provided in this crate that is faster than the functions provided by `std` in some cases.
+**Specialized Division and Remainder Algorithms**

+Currently, this crate provides an alternative form of long division that is faster than the functions provided by `std` in some cases.

 ## Potential Features
 Please file an issue or PR if you want to see these or others implemented.
 - Signed division
 - The algorithm could be extended to allow for faster 128 bit division on 32 bit hardware division capable computers, and more.
-- The algorithm has 3 different sections for different sized dividends that could be split up into their own specialized functions.
+- The algorithm is actually 3 different algorithms for different sized dividends that could be split up into their own specialized functions.
-- Every feature added multiplies the number of functions that must be supplied, so maybe it makes more sense to make the macros public so that users only make the functions they need.
+- Every feature added multiplies the number of functions that must be supplied, so maybe it makes more sense to make only the macros public so that users make only the functions they need.
 - Other algorithms could be included

 ## Performance